romain-durban/sysmon_conf_tester/README.md

 None!

 Script is based on the native XML parser Element Tree `xml.etree.ElementTree` which is a simple and fast implementation.
+`xml.dom.minidom` is also used to prettyfy the output file.

 ## Usage